-Banana is the second most produced fruit worldwide, but it is also the second most chemically intensive crop after cotton.
+Banana is the second most chemically intensive crop after cotton.
 Banana crops are particularly susceptible to infestations as most are grown in the tropics, favouring conditions for pests.
 Pesticides are used to control different banana pests, including Black Sigatoka, which in banana plantations can significantly decrease yields by upto 50%.
 Contamination caused by the intensive use of agrochemicals in monoculture production remains a challenge.

 We want to create a positive social and environmental impact with Banabar.
 Our mission is to promote healthy and pleasurable snacking experiences with Banabar and help fight social and environmental exploitation involved in banana farming.